Bearer/bearer/packages/react/README.md

 yarn add @bearer/js @bearer/react
 ```

+**:warning: `@bearer/js` and `@bearer/react` are written in ES6**.
+If you want to support older browser (IE11) you'll have to add extra configuration to your bundling system.
+You'll need to explicitly tell your bundler (ex: webpack) to process and transform bearer's files.

 ## Factory

 Factory lets you create components or HOC scoped for an integration.
 It prevents your to repeat yourself.